 |Vuser Script||The recorded actions of a business process performed in your application.|

-Defined by the quantities of the various resources that are required on a load generator in order to execute the Vuser script.
+The script footprint is defined by the quantities of the various load generator resources that are required to execute the Vuser script.
 Typical resources include memory, CPU power, and disk space.

-Load testing with LoadRunner typically consists of five phases: planning, script creation, scenario definition, scenario execution, and results analysis.
+Load testing with LoadRunner typically comprises: planning, script creation, scenario definition, scenario execution, and results analysis.

 - Plan Load Test.
 Define your performance testing requirements, for example, number of concurrent users, typical business processes, and required response times.

 - Create Vuser Scripts.
 Use VuGen to capture the end-user activities into automated scripts.